-User Activity is the centralized location to dive deeper into individual users within Amplitude.
+User Activity is the centralized location to dive deeper into individual users within your Amplitude product.
 You can easily switch between different projects, search for specific/generic lists, and monitor individual event streams.

 Under the User Activity title, you can adjust which of your projects' users you would like to examine at a more granular level.
 Make sure you are always searching in the correct project.